Christian Ullrich January 2026

 The system turns messy, multi-stakeholder project material into a backbone of explicit, testable statements.
 Instead of blending decisions, assumptions, and intentions into paragraphs that need interpretation, it forces each point into a single concrete sentence that can be accepted, rejected, or corrected without debate.
 The backbone exposes trade-offs, narrows options, and makes ownership visible, so plans, slides, and meetings all refer to the same clear set of commitments.

 The system works by eliminating ambiguity at every step.
-It starts from a minimal project context and moves directly into a list of decisions, each as a single atomic sentence with no subclauses, no embedded choices, and no implied meaning.
+It starts from a minimal project title and moves directly into a list of decisions, each as a single atomic sentence with no subclauses, no embedded choices, and no implied meaning.
 Any sentence that cannot withstand skeptical review against real incentives, constraints, and politics is corrected with the smallest viable change or removed, and the complete list must be internally consistent: no contradictions, no double ownership, no incompatible promises.

 <aside> <img src="/icons/document_gray.svg" alt="/icons/document_gray.svg" width="40px" />

-Project context examples
+Project title examples

 <aside> <img src="/icons/robot_gray.svg" alt="/icons/robot_gray.svg" width="40px" />